The so-called completing the square is a method for solving quadratic equations of the form

 Matrices with as many rows as columns are called square.

 Operators are functions between functions.
-In meteorology only two function spaces are relevant:
+In meteorology, only two function spaces are relevant:

-\[ \begin{align} F_1 &= \{A\times\mathbb{R}\to\mathbb{R}, \:\text{unendlich oft stetig-differenzierbar}\}\\ F_2&= \{A\times\mathbb{R}\to\mathbb{R}^3, \:\text{unendlich oft stetig-differenzierbar}\} \end{align} \]
+\[ \begin{align} F_1 &= \{A\times\mathbb{R}\to\mathbb{R}, \:\text{infinitely often continuously differentiable}\}\\ F_2&= \{A\times\mathbb{R}\to\mathbb{R}^3, \:\text{infinitely often continuously differentiable}\} \end{align} \]

-\[ \begin{align} & \newhat{A}\:\text{linearer}\:\text{Operator}:\nonumber\\ &\Leftrightarrow&\newhat{A}\left(\lambda\psi\right) = \lambda\newhat{A}\left(\psi\right)\land\newhat{A}\left(\psi_1 + \psi_2\right) = \newhat{A}\left(\psi_1\right) + \newhat{A}\left(\psi_2\right) \end{align} \]
+\[ \begin{align} & \newhat{A}\:\text{linear}\:\text{operator}:\nonumber\\ &\Leftrightarrow&\newhat{A}\left(\lambda\psi\right) = \lambda\newhat{A}\left(\psi\right)\land\newhat{A}\left(\psi_1 + \psi_2\right) = \newhat{A}\left(\psi_1\right) + \newhat{A}\left(\psi_2\right) \end{align} \]

-for each $\lambda\in \mathbb{C}$.
-Let $\newhat{A}$ and $\newhat{B}$ be operators, then define
+for every $\lambda\in \mathbb{C}$.
+Let $\newhat{A}$ and $\newhat{B}$ be operators; then define

 \[ \begin{align} \newhat{A}\newhat{B} \coloneqq \newhat{A}\circ\newhat{B} \end{align} \]

-If $\newhat{A}$ and $\newhat{B}$ are linear, then the following applies
+If $\newhat{A}$ and $\newhat{B}$ are linear, then the following holds

 \[ \begin{align} \newhat{A}\left(\newhat{B}\left(\lambda\psi\right)\right) = \newhat{A}\left(\lambda\newhat{B}\left(\psi\right)\right) = \lambda\newhat{A}\left(\newhat{B}\left(\psi\right)\right)\Leftrightarrow \newhat{A}\newhat{B}\left(\lambda\psi\right) = \lambda\newhat{A}\newhat{B}\left(\psi\right) \end{align} \]